NeoResearch/neocompiler-eco/README.md

 ## NeoCompiler Eco

-This is an open-source initiative for providing an easy access to compilers on NEO ecosystem.
+This is an open-source initiative for providing an easy access to on NEO ecosystem.

+In particular, we provide simple interact and didactic interfaces for allowing online compiling.
+In the first moment, we started with C# and Python.
-We will start with C#, Python (through neo-boa), Java and Solidity (through NeoSol initiative).
+Our next steps are moving us towards Java and Solidity (through NeoSol initiative).

 ### What does it currently do
-* Compile input C# code using backend compiler;
+* Compile input C# or Python code using reliable and safe servers (backend) compilers;
-* Integrate with Python compiler (neo-boa);
-* Return AVM and ABI codes;
+* Return AVM and ABI codes (more precise of C# compiler);
-* Deploy code to private net;
+* Deploy and invoke code to private net (Current in the back);
-* Contract invoke;
-* Tests with different wallets.
+* Tests with different wallets, synced and with able to provide historic data our activity.

 ### Next steps
 * Integrate with neo-solidity (project in early phases);
 * Move towards client-based compiling (more secure, robust and much more scalable).
-Some efforts have been done here already, but many technical challenges are still being dealt with;
+    - Some efforts have been done here already, but many technical challenges are still being dealt with;
-* Integrate with javascript compiler (as soon as it is available);
+    - It has not been easy, still, to accomplish all necessary invocatations only in the client side.
+On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those intesred on Neo's multi-language programming interface.
 * Ideas?
-Collaborations are welcome :)
+Collaborations are welcome :) The goal is to be didactic and bring it close to citizens and users: Smart Cities, Smart Governance and Smart Blockchain Technologies :P

 ### Dependencies